adrwxyz/adrw.xyz/content/posts/books/backlog.md

 - Atlas Shrugged, Ayn Rand
 - Brothers Kazmarazov, Fyodr Dostoyevsky
 - The Anarchist Handbook, Michael Malice
+- The Truth and Beauty: How the lives and works of England's greatest poets point the way to a deeper understanding of..., Andrew Klavan
+- George MacDonald, C.S.
+Lewis
+- Church: why bother?, Philip Yancey
+- Wanting: The power of mimetic desire in everyday life, Luke Burgis
+- The Sovereignty of God, Arthur W. Pink
+- 5 Day Weekend

+# 2023

 Books that I've marked as "Finished" on my Kobo since 2013.